-In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of net position and the balance sheet - governmental funds report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has one item that qualifies for reporting in this category.
 Accordingly, the item, deferred property tax revenue, is deferred and recognized as an inflow of resources in the period that the amount becomes available.